 - For classification, you will be given an image of a human face.
-What you need to do is to learn to classify this image with the correct face identity from 7000 identities. - For verification, you will have 1000 unknown identity images (split into dev and test) and they need to be mapped one of the 1000 known identities.
-For the dev-set, you will be given 200 unknown identities and you will be expected to find known identities (out of 1000 known identities) that these unknown identities map to.
-For these dev images you will also be given the identity label of the image that it maps to in the known images.
-Similarly, for the test set you will have 800 unknown identities that would need to be mapped to their corresponding known identities, except you will not know what identity it maps to.
-Note: It is not a one to one mapping, that is the unknown images don't map to a unique image in the known folder.
+What you need to do is to learn to classify this image with the correct face identity from 7000 identities. - For verification, you will have 1080 unknown identity images, split into 360 for the Dev-set and 720 for the Test-set.
+Each of these unknown identity images will need to be mapped either to one of 960 known identities, or to n000000, the "no correspondence" label, for the remaining 120 identities. - Dev-set: Each of the 360 unknown identity images in the Dev-set will either have an identity label or a "no correspondence" label (n000000). - Test-set: The 720 unknown identity images in the Test-set will not have any corresponding, true identity label.

+Note: The dataset is not a one-to-one mapping - that is, the unknown images don't map to a unique image in the known folder.